BACK PAIN

 Manual Soft Tissue Mobilization

-Soft tissues, such as fascial adhesions and scar tissue, can frequently cause joint restrictions and motion dysfunction.
-Employing specialized techniques for fascial release can aid in loosening the grip on joints.
-Tightness is a common occurrence in rib subluxations.
-When the tissue above rib dysfunction is excessively tight, it tends to pull the ribs up whenever the neck and upper Thoracic flexes.
-Hence, I always include pre-stabilization of ribs before flexion to focus on the tight muscles without pulling the ribs up.
+Soft tissue (eg, fascial adhesions reinforced by scar tissue) can be a common cause of joint restrictions and motion dysfunction.
+Manual modalities utilising specialised techniques for fascial release allowing for loosening of the muscular grasp on joints are useful.
+Tightness is a frequent manifestation of rib subluxations.
+Whenever tissue above rib dysfunction is excessively tight, it’s more inclined to pull the ribs up any time neck and upper Thoracic flex.
+The pre-stabilisation of ribs prior to flexion involved muscular focus to connect to the tight muscles per se and not allow the ribs to get pulled up.

 Modalities to facilitate healing